Imen-ks/Blog/README.md

 http://localhost:8080/api/articles/31B9718F-B385-4107-A262-C66FB5DD0F66/comments | jq
 ```

-#### POST `/api/users/{userId}/articles/{articleId}/comments`
+#### POST `/api/articles/{articleId}/comments`
-This route allows a specified user to post a new comment about a specified article.
+This route allows a user to post a new comment about a specified article.
 It requires the user to be authenticated.
 When successfully completed, the created comment is returned.
 | Authorization  | Content-Type         | Body                     | Response Content |
 |:--------------:|:--------------------:|--------------------------|:----------------:|
 | Bearer         | application/json     | `comment`: `String`&nbsp;&nbsp;(required) |  Comment         |